-Indeed, the story of the Wright brothers is not so terribly different than those of James Watt and Marconi: like Watt and Marconi they made a marginal improvement in an existing technology, and then used the patent system in an effort to monopolize an entire industry.
-The Wright brothers were merely less successful - perhaps lacking a politically connected partner such as Boulton or Marconi's aristrocratic connections - and were also unable to prevent innovation from taking place in France where most serious airplane development took place beginning in around 1907.
-Because we have probably tired you with the details of the Marconi's story, we will spare you the Wrights': the only difference being that the Wright's brother were slightly less successful at the monopoly game.
+Indeed, the story of the Wright brothers is not so terribly different than those of James Watt and Marconi: like Watt and Marconi they made a marginal improvement to an existing technology, and then used the patent system in an effort to monopolize an entire industry.
+The Wright brothers were merely less successful - perhaps lacking a politically connected partner such as Boulton or Marconi's aristrocratic connections - and were also unable to prevent innovation from taking place in France where most serious airplane development occurred beginning in around 1907.
+Because we have given you the details of Marconi's story, we will spare you the Wrights': only to note that the Wright brothers were slightly less successful at the monopoly game.

-But, at least, the Wright brothers were the undisputed first, were they not?
-Well, maybe.
-When you are done reading this book - or this paragraph, if you are impatient - go to the omnipresent Google, and enter "Mad Pearse, also known as Bamboo Dick" and then hit the "I'm Feeling Lucky" button.
+But the Wright brothers were the undisputed first inventors of the airplane, were they not?
+Perhaps.
+When you are done reading this book - or this paragraph, if you are impatient - go to the omnipresent Google, enter "Mad Pearse, also known as Bamboo Dick" and then press the "I'm Feeling Lucky" button for a different answer.